echicken/MMDVMHost-utils/README.md

 - config_update
     - Identical to the Confrigger 'update' event described above

-Additionally, *Status* emits all of the same events fired by LogDriver, as described above.
+Additionally, *State* emits all of the same events fired by LogDriver, as described above.